nbrady-techempower/TFB-Documentation/docs/Codebase/Framework-Files.md

 ```
 # Benchmark Config File

-The `benchmark_config` file is used by our scripts to identify available tests - it should exist at the root of the framework directory.
+The `benchmark_config.json` file is used by our scripts to identify available tests - it should exist at the root of the framework directory.

-Here is an example `benchmark_config` from the `Compojure` framework.
+Here is an example `benchmark_config.json` from the `Compojure` framework.
 There are two different tests listed for the `Compojure` framework.

     {
       "framework": "compojure",